draperlaboratory/VaderModularFuzzer/docs/getting_started.md

 ./bin/vader -c test/config/basicModules.yaml -c test/haystackSUT/haystack_stdin.yaml
 ```

 In the `output` directory, a timestamp based subdirectory will be created.
 Within that directory, you will find a copy of the configuration used to run VMF, a logs directory that contains an event log, and a testcases directory where the SaveCorpusOutput module will save a copy of each of the unique tests cases that VMF encounters.
-This module will save an additional copy of any crashed, hung, or formatted test cases as well.
+This module will save an additional copy of any crashed or hung test cases as well.

 This configuration uses two config files.
 The first contains a set of basicModules with which to configure VMF.
 The second contains parameters that are specific to the haystack SUT.